Swedish Stone Workers' Union

 The Swedish Stone Workers' Union (Svenska Stenindustriarbetareförbundet, Sten) was a trade union representing stonemasons and related workers in Sweden.

 The union was founded in 1897, as the Swedish branch of the Scandinavian Stonemasons' Union.
-In 1898, it became independent, and established headquarters in Lysekil.
+In 1898, it became independent, and established its headquarters in Lysekil.
 It affiliated to the Swedish Trade Union Confederation and grew rapidly, having 5,870 members by 1908.
-It reached a peak membership of 11,516 in 1930, and then steadily declined.
+It reached a peak membership of 11,516 in 1930, and the number then steadily declined.
 By 1969, it had only 2,939 members.
-The following year, it was dissolved, with the majority of members transferring to the Swedish Factory Workers' Union, while a minority who worked in the construction industry instead joined the Swedish Building Workers' Union.
+The following year, it was dissolved, with the majority of its members transferring to the Swedish Factory Workers' Union, while a minority who worked in the construction industry instead joining the Swedish Building Workers' Union.